the herb that loves your liver

 - it filters the blood, scanning for toxins, destroying and disposing of them

-And this’s why I’m so keen to cleanse my liver like we’ll be doing during Rejuvenate: A TrulyFood Spring Cleanse (Hey, did I mention there’s an Early Bird Discount that ends tonight?)
+And this is why I’m so keen to cleanse my liver like we’ll be doing during Spring Cleanse.
+(Hey, did I mention there’s a special Early Bird Discount that ends tonight?)